Staple Hill, Gloucestershire: Staple Hill today

-Staple Hill has a wide-ranging high street and the architecture is largely Victorian with ornate roof ridges and eaves, attractive decorative brickwork and architectural features in stonemasonry.
+Staple Hill has a wide-ranging high street, and the architecture is largely Victorian with ornate roof ridges and eaves, attractive decorative brickwork and architectural features in stonemasonry.
 The High Street is broad as trams originally ran along its length.

-Page Park, which has been improved by volunteers from the community in recent years and celebrated its 100-year anniversary in 2010.
+Page Park, which has been improved by volunteers from the community in recent years, celebrated its 100-year anniversary in 2010.

 An event known as "Christmas on the Hill" takes place on the first Saturday in December during which entertainments along the main street take place with music, stall holders, treasure hunts and performances.

-The railway line and the station site has been converted to the Bristol & Bath Railway cycle route, one of the Sustrans National Cycle routes.
+The railway line and the station site have been converted to the Bristol & Bath Railway cycle route, one of the Sustrans National Cycle routes.
 For a minor section in the central part of the ward, the path runs through Staple Hill tunnel as the land rises in this section, allowing for the hill above.

 Governance

 Between 1927 and 1974 Staple Hill was part of Mangotsfield Urban District.
-Between 1974 and 1996 it was part of Kingswood Borough in the county of Avon, and it is now an unparished area in the unitary authority of South Gloucestershire.
+Between 1974 and 1996 it was part of Kingswood Borough in the county of Avon when it became part of South Gloucestershire, between 1974 and 2023 it was in Mangotsfield unparished area, on 1 April 2023 it became part of Staple Hill and Mangotsfield civil parish.

 The area forms the Staple Hill ward of South Gloucestershire.
 The elections on 7 May 2015 returned two Labour Party Councillors, Shirley Potts and Ian Boulton.